 The idea behind California Thursdays is powerful yet simple: Beginning with committing to serve a freshly prepared meal made from California-grown food just one day a week, districts gradually revamp their practices so that fresh, healthy food can become an everyday event.
 It’s important to schools because healthier meals support the well-being and academic achievement of students.
 It’s important to communities because local hiring and purchasing benefit regional economies and the environment.

 It’s impact is growing.
-So far, our network includes nearly 3,000 schools in 71 districts across the state that enroll 1,851,000 students, and serve over 309 million meals to every year.
+So far, our network includes 3,195 schools in 89 districts across the state that enroll more than 2,000,000 students, and serve over 334 million meals every year.

 To support the program, the Center for Ecoliteracy provides professional development workshops and marketing strategies, and develops and shares resources that include standards-based educational materials linking classrooms with school gardens and cafeterias.